ssifleet/QWToolbox/README.md

 :: Set up DSN for access to NWIS database odbcconf.exe /A {configsysdsn "Oracle in OraClient11g_home1" "DSN=NWISWY|SERVERNAME=NWISWY|DATABASE=nwismn"}

 Replace all instances of "nwismn" with the name of your local NWIS server.
 Save the file as ODBC.bat on your desktop and double-click to run.
-You may delete ODBC.bat once the ODBC conncetion has been established.
+You may delete ODBC.bat once the ODBC connection has been established.

 ###Step 2.
 Switch over to 32-bit R.